 The Protecting Agency will facilitate medical treatment for all personnel and contracted resources assigned to incidents until they are released to their point of hire.
 If the individual is a contracted resource, refer to the contract for point of contact to notify of injured/ill individual.
-Contractors are responsible for their employees and need notification to ensure that proper insurance information is provided and continuation of care.
-If regular government, casual, or cooperator resource, the home unit supervisor should be notified of injury.
-Incidents will coordinate medical transport and additional travel needs with the incident dispatch center.
+Contractors are responsible for their employees and need notification to ensure proper insurance information is provided and for continuation of care.
+If a regular government, casual, or cooperator resource is injured, notify the home unit supervisor.
+Incident personnel will coordinate medical transport, and additional travel needs with the incident dispatch center.